4.4 Responding to concerns about a child

 - make a referral to local authority children's social care

-- make a referral to the lead professional, if the case is open and there is one
+- make a referral to the lead practitioner, if the case is open and there is one

 - make a referral to a specialist agency or professional e.g. educational psychology or a speech and language therapist